 - Pan-ethnic inclusion (not just East Asian)

 - Language inclusion (not just English-speaking)

 - Class inclusion (making sure that events are affordable/have affordable options and marketing events to people from all class backgrounds)

 - Disability inclusion (making our events accessible in all forms)

-Safe Spaces: We do not believe there is such thing as a space that is totally safe from harm, violence, and oppression, but we strive to create spaces that are as safe as possible.
+Safer Spaces: We do not believe there is any space that is totally safe from harm, violence, and oppression, but we strive to create spaces that are as safe as possible.
 In addition, we respect that some members may not want their participation to be public.
-For example, when posting photos, we ask folks to tell us if they do NOT want their photos posted.
+For example, at our events we ask folks to tell us if they do NOT want their photos taken/posted.